 In 2019 the cost of in-office teeth whitening procedure in the UK and the US ranges between $650-$1000 for the US and around £650 for the UK.
 Laser light treatments are usually more expensive due to high demand on them, the cheapest in-office options include hygienic treatment (scaling and polishing) – starting from £60-£70 – which unfortunately brings only back your original teeth colour.
 Next in-line with regard to pricing is a regular IO bleaching using a gel set, which costs However, it can cost much, much less in different parts of the world.
 Here’s a thorough price-list for the UK appropriately (according to WhatClinic 2016):

 For 24 hours after the IO whitening procedure, the patient should avoid drinks like tea, coffee, wine, coloured soft or alcoholic drinks and fruit juice; food like soy sauce, red meat, chocolate and all fruit.
 Smoking is also a no-no or you will stain your teeth, however, you can moderately use your e-cigarettes.
 Coloured toothpastes and mouthwashes should also be avoided.

 Here’s a list of safe to eat food: fish, rice, pasta (white), cheese, cauliflower, onion, potatoes, crustless bread, crispies, bananas, yoghurt (white), water, soda water, white lemonades, coconut water, milk and white, colourless and low in pigment foods and drinks.

-Some of the best destinations to choose are Turkey, Costa Rica (for American citizens) and Poland.
+The most of the people prefers teeth whitening in Turkey, Costa Rica (for American citizens).
+Teeth whitening in Poland and teeth whitening in Hungary are popular as well.
 Here are the typical prices for whitening treatments there: